-A. English (ENG) 101, 102 10 Credits OR
+A. English (ENGL) 101 and 102 10 Credits OR

-ENG 101, 201.
-Must also take a literature class as one of the humanities breadth courses (this option recommended for students planning to transfer to Eastern Washington University).
+ENGL 101 and 201 and must also take a literature class as one of the humanities breadth courses (this option recommended for students planning to transfer to Eastern Washington University and Heritage University).